Get E-Book

 Payload Objects Carry Bytes and Metadata

-Blob, File, and FormData show up as soon as fetch code handles uploads or generated payloads.
+Blob, File, and FormData show up as soon as fetch code handles uploads, generated payloads, or multipart request bodies.
+They give bytes and metadata the shapes that fetch already understands.

-Blob is an immutable byte container with a size and a MIME type string.
-It can be built from strings, ArrayBuffer, typed arrays, other blobs, and buffers.
-In Node, Buffer still exists and stays useful for low-level code.
-Blob becomes useful at web API boundaries because fetch, Response, Request, and form payloads understand it.
+Blob is the simplest one.
+It is an immutable byte container with a size and a MIME type string.
+You can build it from strings, ArrayBuffer, typed arrays, other blobs, and buffers.

 const payload = new Blob(['hello\n'], {